 First, check out the headline.
 As much as writers dislike this fact, 80% of all readers pay attention to the article headline only, while 20% will go on to read the body.
 A great way to consume less content is to stick to this rule and decide whether something is worth your time based on the headline alone.

 However, note that you’re missing out on the big picture, so it’s a good idea to scroll through the article for more information.
+A quick scan of the first few paragraphs can often give you a sense of whether the article will add value or simply overwhelm you with excessive content.
 Luckily, we’re past the era of clickbait titles, so nowadays you will see less of those.
 However, even the best content creator is sometimes constrained by things such as keywords, character limits, or perhaps even editor guidelines.

 Finally, check to see if there are any photos.
 While they aren’t necessary for great content, they break up the monotony of too much text and provide an opportunity to illustrate a point from the text.
 The overall effect is staggering—blogs with images get 94% more views than those without them.